The Hidden Danger of Bat Guano

 Or sometimes, we disturb the dirt (cleaning up the garden, sweeping out the empty building, or doing other seemingly harmless dirty work), causing the spores to become airborne.
-When we breathe that air, we then become infected with the histoplasmosis fungus and the real trouble begins.
+When we breathe that air, we then become infected with histoplasmosis and the real trouble begins.

 I don’t do that kind of work.
 I shouldn’t have to worry about that, right?

 Not really.
 In fact, in 1970, several hundred middle school students developed histoplasmosis, simply because they breathed the spores through their school ventilation system over the few days following a “clean up” of the school’s courtyard as an Earth Day project.
 Even those children who were not present at the clean up were exposed to the spores over the next few days and came down with histoplasmosis.
-It was later determined that the spores were spread through the school’s ventilation system.

 How do I know if I have it?